 Find 2-3 writing groups who publish collections of work and join the groups.
 They’ll likely have an annual or bi-annual call for submissions for a new book.

-Earlier this year I sent off five submissions altogether and was excited to have two of my pieces chosen.
+Earlier this year I sent away five submissions altogether and was excited to have two of my pieces chosen.
 I write Christian Speculative Fiction and Christian Fantasy stories, so both anthologies are from Christian groups.

 Anthologies make great gifts for all ages.
 I’m delighted to share with you the ones I”m in this year —